HP Laptop

 Disconnect two antennas, and you can remove the wireless card.

-HP Pavilion 15 comes with 4GB RAM, HP P/N: 691740-001.
+The HP Pavilion 15 comes with 4GB RAM, HP part number: 691740-001.

-Ralink RT3290 wireless card, HP P/N: 690020-001.
+Close-up of the Ralink RT3290 wireless card, HP P/N: 690020-001.

 Turn over the laptop and open it up to remove the keyboard.

-The part number of the keyboard is 708168-0001.
+The part number of the keyboard is 708168-001.

-The netty air outlet on the palm rest
+The netty air outlet on the palm rest.

 Unplug all the cables and remove the screws on the palm rest.